HurricaneLabs/CLI-Wrapper-for-AppInspect-API/SECURITY.md

 In order to help expediate the resolution time of a vulnerability, it is recommended to include as much information as possible including operating system, stack traces, or any other applicable information that will help us in recreating the vulnerability.

-Once we are able to successfully recreatea a found vulnerability we can then provide an estimated time for resolution.
+Once we are able to successfully reproduce a reported vulnerability we can then provide an estimated time for resolution.